 Boarding is newly established.
 Boarding facilities opened in September 2022, making it a very recent addition.
 Families choosing boarding should be aware of this and satisfy themselves that boarding provision is sufficiently established and meets their needs through direct contact with the college.

 Cost and commitment.
-Annual day fees of £8,600 to £25,850, depending on course type, represent a significant financial commitment.
-Boarding adds substantially to cost.
-Families must factor in examination fees (not included in tuition), materials, and any extras.
+Annual tuition fees of up to £29,760 for three A-levels, with boarding adding £28,200 to £38,100 on top, represent a significant financial commitment.
+Families must factor in examination fees (not included in tuition), practical/material fees, textbooks, and any extras.
 The college's refund and cancellation policy should be understood before enrolling.

 David Game College is a specialist institution for a defined type of student: one seeking intensive examination preparation, recovery from previous educational underperformance, or transition into UK higher education from overseas.
 The college excels at transformation.
 Its track record of improving student outcomes, its specialist university preparation programmes, and its placement into Russell Group universities and medical schools demonstrate genuine educational effectiveness.